We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 I woke up at 8 am.
 The others were still sleeping.
 Again we had a lot of wind but it was not raining.
 I decided to walk around and to explore the area a bit with my Sony A7 / Zeiss Batis 25mm combo and took a few pictures until Caj and Katja woke up.

 We prepared breakfast, packed our gear and crossed the nearby road to the last big lake – Sevettijärvi – a 10 km lake to paddle through.
 We were quite lucky with the wind as it was blowing in the right direction so we did not have to paddle against it.
-It was quite and we enjoyed the view towards the fjälls.
+It was quiet and we enjoyed the view towards the fjälls.

 Just now and then a car passed by on the road which was going next to the sea.
-The deepest point of the lake was 43 m but we paddled on the right hand side and were able to see the ground of the lake as it was not that deep here.
+The deepest point of the lake was 43 m but we paddled on the right-hand side and were able to see the ground of the lake as it was not that deep here.
 There were plenty of rocks on the ground of the lake and that’s probably also the reason why the water of the lake felt warmer than the air (15C).

 At 4.30 pm Caj left us to get the Car and we transported his car to the next sand beach where we agreed to meet.
 As the wind came sidewards towards us it was a bit harder to paddle.
 Caj arrived at the sand beach before we were able to reach it.
 We carried our packrafts to the shore, deflated our packrafts and packed our gear into the car.